f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Adding Interface and LAG Descriptions for Chassis Partitions via webUI
 --------------------------------------------------------------------

 You can also add interface descriptions for both interfaces and LAGs within the webUI.
-Got to the **Network Settings -> Interfaces** page and select an interface to modify.
+Go to the **Network Settings -> Interfaces** page and select an interface to modify.

 .. image:: images/velos_monitoring_snmp/image4.png
   :align: center